SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Also, an argumentless ping is to be handled as a ping request with an empty token string.
 The corresponding reply then contains a double space.
 This MUST also be parsed correctly.

-Similiarly, the reports need to be handled like this:
+Similarly, the reports need to be handled like this:

 .. _`data-report`: